-- arid grasslands and savannas with similar rainfall, may have only 5-35 t C ha-1 (Scholes and Walker, - 2 1993; Woomer et al., 2004) - 3 At the same time, it is expected that a decline in plant productivity may lead to a decrease in fuel - 4 loads and a reduction in CO2, nitrous oxide and methane emissions from fire.
-In a similar manner, - 5 decreasing productivity may lead to a reduction in ruminant animals that in turn would decrease - 6 methane emissions.
-Few studies have focussed on changes in these sources of emissions due to - 7 desertification and it remains a field that requires further research. - 8 In comparison to desertification through the suppression of primary production, the process of woody - 9 plant encroachment can result in significantly different climatic feedbacks.
-Increasing woody plant - 10 cover in open rangeland ecosystems leads to an increase in woody C stocks both above- and below- - ground (Asner et al., 2003; Hughes et al., 2006; Petrie et al., 2015; Li et al., 2016).
-Within the - drylands of Texas, shrub encroachment led to a 32% increase in aboveground C stocks over a period - of 69 years (3.8 t C ha1 to 5.0 t C ha-1) (Asner et al., 2003).
-Encroachment by taller woody species, - 14 can lead to significantly higher observed biomass and C stocks, for example, encroachment by - 15 Dichrostachys cinerea and several Vachellia species in the sub-humid savannas of north-west South - Africa led to an increase of 31-46 t C ha-1 over a 50-65 year period (1936-2001) (Hudak et al., 2003). - 17 In terms of potential changes in SOC stocks, the effect may be dependent on annual rainfall and soil - type.
-Woody cover generally leads to an increase in SOC stocks in drylands that have less than 800 - 19 mm of annual rainfall, while encroachment can lead to a loss of soil C in more humid ecosystems - 20 (Barger et al., 2011; Jackson et al., 2002). - 21 The suppression of the grass layer through the process of woody encroachment may lead to a decrease - 22 in C stocks within this relatively small C pool (Magandana, 2016).
-Conversely, increasing woody - 23 cover may lead to a decrease and even halt in surface fires and associated GHG emissions.
-In analysis - of drivers of fire in southern Africa, Archibald et al. (2009) note that there is a potential threshold - around 40% canopy cover, above which surface grass fires are rare.
-Whereas there have been a - 26 number of studies on changes in C stocks due to desertification in North America, southern Africa and - 27 Australia, a global assessment of the net change in C stocks as well as fire and ruminant GHG - 28 emissions due to woody plant encroachment has not been done yet.
+- 1 savannas with similar rainfall, may have only 5-35 t C ha-1 (Scholes and Walker, 1993; Woomer et al., 2 2004) - 3 At the same time, it is expected that a decline in plant productivity may lead to a decrease in fuel loads - and a reduction in CO2, nitrous oxide and methane emissions from fire.
+In a similar manner, decreasing 4 - 5 productivity may lead to a reduction in ruminant animals that in turn would decrease methane emissions. - 6 Few studies have focussed on changes in these sources of emissions due to desertification and it remains - 7 a field that requires further research.

+8 In comparison to desertification through the suppression of primary production, the process of woody plant encroachment can result in significantly different climatic feedbacks.
+Increasing woody plant 9 cover in open rangeland ecosystems leads to an increase in woody C stocks both above- and below-10 ground (Asner et al., 2003; Hughes et al., 2006; Petrie et al., 2015; Li et al., 2016).
+Within the drylands 11 12 of Texas, shrub encroachment led to a 32% increase in aboveground C stocks over a period of 69 years 13 (3.8 t C ha to 5.0 t C ha-1) (Asner et al., 2003).
+Encroachment by taller woody species, can lead to 14 significantly higher observed biomass and C stocks, for example, encroachment by Dichrostachys 15 cinerea and several Vachellia species in the sub-humid savannas of north-west South Africa led to an increase of 31-46 t C ha-1 over a 50-65 year period (1936-2001) (Hudak et al., 2003).
+In terms of 16 17 potential changes in SOC stocks, the effect may be dependent on annual rainfall and soil type.
+Woody 18 cover generally leads to an increase in SOC stocks in drylands that have less than 800 mm of annual 19 rainfall, while encroachment can lead to a loss of soil C in more humid ecosystems (Barger et al., 2011;

+- 20 Jackson et al., 2002). - 21 The suppression of the grass layer through the process of woody encroachment may lead to a decrease - 22 in C stocks within this relatively small C pool (Magandana, 2016).
+Conversely, increasing woody cover - 23 may lead to a decrease and even halt in surface fires and associated GHG emissions.
+In analysis of - 24 drivers of fire in southern Africa, Archibald et al. (2009) note that there is a potential threshold around - 25 40% canopy cover, above which surface grass fires are rare.
+Whereas there have been a number of 26 studies on changes in C stocks due to desertification in North America, southern Africa and Australia, - 27 - a global assessment of the net change in C stocks as well as fire and ruminant GHG emissions due to 28 woody plant encroachment has not been done yet. - 29

-3.4.
-Desertification Impacts on Natural and Socio-Economic Systems under Climate Change
+3.5.
+Desertification Impacts on Natural and Socio-Economic Systems under 30 Climate Change 31

-3.4.1.
+32 3.5.1.
 Impacts on Natural and Managed Ecosystems

-3.4.1.1.
+33 3.5.1.1.
 Impacts on Ecosystems and their Services in Drylands